pikaspace/openbroadcaster-reference-installer/README.md

 # OpoenBroadcaster Install Scripts

-This is a work in progress (alpha) and currently may function as intended.
+This is a work in progress (alpha).
+It may not yet function as expected.

 ubuntu-focal.sh is no longer supported.